MicrosoftDocs/windows-itpro-docs/windows/deployment/update/update-compliance-get-started.md

     <A HREF="images/uc-07.png"><img src="images/uc-07a.png"></A>
     <TABLE>

 7. Select the **Update Compliance** tile in the gallery and then select **Add** on the solution’s details page.
 You might need to scroll to find **Update Compliance**.
-The solution is now visible on your workspace.
+The solution is now visible in your workspace.

     <P><TABLE BORDER=1><TR><TD>
     <A HREF="images/uc-08.png"><img src="images/uc-08a.png"></A>